“Education is the primary requirement for anyone living in this world.”

 Colleges provide a general curriculum for everyone.
 The students are judged by the same standards, the point to note is that every individual is gifted with different talents and they cannot be judged by the same parameters.

-In the race of getting ahead of others many students miss out on the larger picture.
+In the race of getting ahead of others, many students miss out on the larger picture.
 They are not completely aware of their strengths and weaknesses which will be effective in shaping their career paths.

-Universities and colleges need to incorporate various personality tests and train the students as per their individual capabilities.
+Universities and colleges need to incorporate various personality tests and train the students as per their capabilities.

 15. Stress management:

-The social pressure to be the best in everything is growing day by day leading to lot of mental and physical stress.
+The social pressure to be the best in everything is growing day by day leading to a lot of mental and physical stress.

 Getting a job or marrying are merely milestones in a person’s life, the important message not to be missed is how to make the most of the life given.

 The lack of right information and knowledge many brilliant minds tend to fail because of minor concerns.
 Now is the time when colleges and universities need to incorporate this essential knowledge into their curriculum and ensure that their students are completely self-sufficient.